Stakeholder engagement and reforms to the Equal Opportunity Act

 While WA lags behind the nation in a range of areas relating to the reforms, the WA Government has an opportunity to lead by implementing stronger protections for LGBTQIA+ staff and students in religious schools.
 In the last week of March this year the Commonwealth Attorney-General tabled a report from the Australian Law Reform Commission recommending the same, to be built into updated Federal anti-discrimination laws.

-Whilst the WA Attorney-General had previously promised to introduce the new bill before the end of 2023, The West Australian reported before Christmas that the “overhaul of the Act had been delayed and may not be introduced in this parliamentary term”.
+Whilst the WA Attorney-General had previously promised to introduce the new bill before the end of 2023, The West Australian reported before Christmas that the “overhaul of the Equal Opportunity Act had been delayed and may not be introduced in this parliamentary term”.

-The push for the recommended reforms to the Act is coming from a broad range of women and queer stakeholder groups.
+The push for the recommended reforms to the Equal Opportunity Act is coming from a broad range of women and queer stakeholder groups.
 We’ve seen opinion pieces published in The West Australian, a letter signed by health and women’s groups sent to the Premier, and a new campaign from Rainbow Futures.
 The Centre for Women’s Safety and Wellbeing ran media saying they were “extremely concerned” about the delays.
 WA Labor’s own ‘Rainbow Labor’ branch moved a motion at the State Labor Conference which passed without objection, urging the government to implement the reforms before the 2025 State Election.
 A new rights group ‘Queer Liberation Boorloo’ activated in 2023 and has now thrice held public protests asking for action in this space.
 PFLAG, Transfolk of WA, United Workers Union, Fair Agenda, Australian Professional Association for Trans Health, and Australian Lawyers for Human Rights are all on board.

 In response, the WA Government’s own queer Members are advocating to their Ministers for change.
 The tension has increased in the first half of the Parliamentary sitting calendar, evidenced by ongoing transphobic questions largely from an Independent MP and a transphobic motion debate in the Legislative Council.

-Without a doubt, these reforms will positively impact a large group of West Australians.
+Without a doubt, these Equal Opportunity Act reforms will positively impact a large group of West Australians.
 We knew that the marriage equality legislation would do the same, and a lesson on building public support can be learned from this campaign.
 Regardless of the criticality of the reforms, to push the issue towards the top of the government’s priorities in such a competitive arena will require more; more perseverance and resilience from the queer community, and a more intensive and coordinated campaign and clear message.
 Not just from women’s and queer groups, but from family violence organisations, allies, and supportive stakeholders from a broad range of backgrounds.
 This will position the reforms within a wider scope of community needs and avoid its positioning as a fringe issue with limited political consequence.

 Note: